Falcon (comics): Becoming Captain America

 During the 2016 "Avengers: Standoff!" storyline, Sam, after defeating the Green Skull, is contacted by Whisperer (an alias of Rick Jones).
 After meeting Whisperer, he learns that S.H.I.E.L.D. never discarded the Kobik project as he thought they did.
 He meets with Steve Rogers, where they follow a lead to a town in Connecticut and are later picked up by S.H.I.E.L.D. agents.
 He then meets the Winter Soldier and rescue S.H.I.E.L.D. agent Avril Kincaid from the Blood Brothers, who informs them of a super-weapon hidden in the town that Baron Zemo and the other villains are looking for.
 They then head to the bowling alley where Kobik uses her powers to restore Steve Rogers to his prime when he was about to be killed by Crossbones.
-They begin looking for Kobik again only to discover that Baron Zemo had Fixer invent a device that would help find Kobik as Kraven the Hunter rallies the villains to help with their goals.
-Upon not being able to successfully locate Kobik, Steve Rogers decides to rally the heroes so that they can take the fight to Baron Zemo.
+They begin looking for Kobik again only to discover that Zemo had Fixer invent a device that would help find Kobik as Kraven the Hunter rallies the villains to help with their goals.
+Upon not being able to successfully locate Kobik, Steve Rogers decides to rally the heroes so that they can take the fight to Zemo.
 In the aftermath of the incident, Steve and Sam plan to keep what happened at Pleasant Hill under wraps at the time being.

 After the "Standoff!" storyline, Sam begins to face public pressure to return the shield and mantle of Captain America to Steve, as does Maria Hill for the consequences of her actions on Pleasant Hill.
 He and Steve then begin to secretly plan for a way to get Hill to face her crimes publicly.
 During a press conference, Sam encounters the mercenary Chance who was about to kill Steve in the middle of his speech.
 After defeating him, Sam receives a hero's welcome when Steve announces him to the public as Captain America.
 While getting arrested, Chance tells Sam that he was on Pleasant Hill and that he didn't agree with the heroes' actions.